Samic8/samdawson.dev/src/articles/react-component-api-design/react-component-api-design.md

 ### **Strict Props**

-Involves having well defined types of props.
+Involves having well-defined types of props.

     <Select options={[1, 2, 3]} selectedOption={1} onSelectedOptionChange={() => /* ... */}/>

-In this case the _options_ prop it is array of values and _selectedOption_ is a single value.
+In this case the _options_ prop it is an array of values and _selectedOption_ is a single value.

 **Advantages**